Skip to main content

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-In the 1800s natural ice was in such high demand that it was mined and shipped globally.
+In the modern world, we don’t let much get between us and our ice.
+In the 1800s, natural ice was in such high demand that it was mined and shipped globally.
 This was accomplished by way of a vast industrial supply chain of wagons, boats, and ice houses.

 Today, most of us take the ice maker in our refrigerator for granted.
-That is of course, until it quits on us.
+That is, of course, until it quits on us.

 Your refrigerator ice maker might feel like magic, but it’s not.
 Refrigerator ice maker problems are usually an easy fix.